ASHARANI-MG/IPL-DASHBOARD-USING-EXCEL/README.md

 # 🏏 IPL Excel Dashboard

-An interactive Excel dashboard built using IPL data to analyze team performance, match outcomes, and player achievements.
+This project visualizes **IPL data from 2008 to 2025** using Microsoft Excel.
+It includes KPIs, charts, and slicers to explore **team performance, toss impact, venues, and player achievements** through an interactive and well-structured dashboard.

+## 📊 Key Insights Covered

+- ✅ **Matches won by teams** when batting vs fielding first
+- ✅ **Toss decision-based win percentage** (bat/field)
+- ✅ **Top 10 venues** with most matches and win breakdown
+- ✅ **Title winners** from 2008 to 2025
+- ✅ **Top 10 Player of the Match award winners**

 ## 📊 Features

-- Multiple chart types: bar, stacked column, donut, tree maps, and more
+- Multiple chart types: stacked bar, donut, tree map, and column charts
-- Key Performance Indicators (KPIs) with custom formatting
-- Dynamic data filtering across IPL seasons
+- KPIs displayed in SmartArt for visual appeal
-- Clean and user-friendly layout
+- Clean layout with IPL branding and slicer filters for year-wise exploration
-- Protected sheet with interactive slicers and filters
+- User-friendly design with protected sheet (but interactive controls enabled)

 ## ⚙️ Technologies Used